-- There are two parts to CBT, which are cognitive and behavioral.
+There are two parts to CBT, which are cognitive and behavioural.

-- On the other hand, the behavioral aspect of CBT focuses on establishing healthier and more helpful behaviors in response to the person’s thoughts
+On the other hand, the behavioural aspect of CBT focuses on establishing healthier and more helpful behaviors in response to the person’s thoughts

 Interpersonal Therapy (IPT)

-- Psychodynamic therapy could take up to two years of sessions to complete.
+Psychodynamic therapy could take up to two years of sessions to complete.
 Sessions usually last around 45-50 minutes.

 Dialectical Behaviour Therapy (DBT)

-- DBT also includes three components: group therapy/skill training sessions, individual psychotherapy sessions, and phone coaching (where clients are able to call their therapists during times difficult times when they need help).
+DBT also includes three components: group therapy/skill training sessions, individual psychotherapy sessions, and phone coaching (where clients are able to call their therapists during difficult times when they need help).